jungokasai/satijalab.github.io/seurat.md

 # About Seurat

- Seurat is an R package designed for QC, analyses, and exploration of single cell RNA-seq data.
+ Seurat is an R package designed for QC, analysis, and exploration of single cell RNA-seq data.
 It contains robust and scalable implementations of easy-to-use implementations of commonly used analytical techniques, including the identification of highly variable genes, dimensionality reduction (PCA, ICA, t-SNE), standard unsupervised clustering algorithms (density clustering, hierarchical clustering, k-means), and the discovery of differentially expressed genes and markers.

 Seurat also features two recently developed computational methods for single cell analysis: